One World Family Commune: One World Family Commune

 Then 51 years old, Noonan formed the One World Family Commune (OWFC), shortly after moving to San Francisco.
-It was composed of adherents to Christianity related and religious beliefs centered on UFO – the Everlasting Gospel; he would later register it as the Universal Industrial Church of the New World Comforter.
+It was composed of adherents to the channelings of the Everlasting Gospel; he would later register it as the Universal Industrial Church of the New World Comforter.
 Noonan preached that he was Allen Michael the New World Comforter, channeling the plan of the God Mind or Universal Mind of ETI – Extra Territorial Intelligence "setting up the world environment into creative schools of experience, providing food, clothing, shelter, care, recreation and transportation for all of the people on the planet as one family."
 OFWC, like other New Age and hippie communities, was largely composed of young people, motivated by rejection of capitalism, western religion, search for closer connection to nature through macrobiotic diet and psychedelics, embracement of communal living and non-monogamous relationships.
 At that time OWFC actively recruited members and attained national recognition when Chip Oliver, starting linebacker for the Oakland Raiders joined the commune.

 Soon after forming the commune, Noonan opened "Here and Now" in the Haight and Ashbury area of San Francisco, the first vegetarian restaurant in the city.
 In 1968, Noonan was arrested and served six months in jail for selling marijuana to an undercover officer posing as an astronomy teacher.
 The commune left San Francisco in 1969, opening Mustard Seed restaurants and communes in Marin County – Mill Valley and Larkspur; and the city of Berkeley across the San Francisco Bay.
 The following year, and due to the communes association with counterculture, the restaurant was evicted by the landlord of its location in Mill Valley forcing the Larkspur commune to relocate and combine with OFWC branch in Berkeley.

-In 1970, the Berkeley's Mustard Seed was briefly closed, before reopening under a different name.
+In 1970, the Berkeley's Mustard Seed restaurant was briefly closed, before reopening under a different name.
 One World Family Natural Foods and Entertainment Center was located in a large building on Telegraph Avenue and Haste Street in Southside part of Berkeley.
-It also included a pizzeria, "Far Outfits" airbrushed clothing store, and a performance hall; the commune also ran a bakery at a different location.
+It also included a pizzeria, "Far Outfits" airbrushed clothing store, bakery and a performance hall.
 In 1970, Noonan changed his last name to "Michael," telling that he was taken to planet Altamira and assigned the duties of Archangel Michael.